 The Belgian Association for Psychological Sciences is announcing a new initiative, the BAPS Early Career Award.
 This award will recognize the scientific excellence of researchers in psychological sciences up to 6 years after their PhD.

-The winner will receive 1,500€ and will give a Prize Lecture at the Annual Meeting of BAPS in 2022.
-The winner is invited to contribute to a paper for Psychologica Belgica.
+The winner will receive 1,500€ and will give a Prize Lecture at the Annual Meeting of BAPS in 2024.
+The winner is also invited to contribute to a paper for Psychologica Belgica.

-The candidate is nominated by a full member of BAPS (no self-nominations)
+The candidate is nominated by a full member of BAPS (self-nominations are not accepted)

 The nominator provides:

-All the documents are to be sent by the nominator via email to the president of BAPS (jan.dehouwer@ugent.be) before January 5th, 2022.
+All the documents are to be sent by the nominator via email to the past president of BAPS ( jan.dehouwer@ugent.be) before February 14th, 2024

 2022: Jozefien De Leersnyder